 SAP Tax Compliance is part of SAP Assurance and Compliance Software for SAP S/4HANA, and it is delivered as an add-on to SAP S/4HANA.

-It can be used to manage different compliance checks and to find and mitigate tax compliance issues – amongst others.
+It can be used to manage and automate different compliance checks, to find and enable remediation of the tax compliance issues to increase the quality of tax data and reduce the risk of non-compliance – amongst others.
 It can automatically trigger tax corrections in the relevant period, and it is also possible to use it in combination with Machine Learning.

 Link to SAP help:

-ACR is the ‘’to be’’ solution for legal reporting worldwide.
+SAP Document and Reporting Compliance – Statutory reporting component refers to former SAP solutions for advanced compliance reporting that enables enterprises to fulfil statutory reporting worldwide.
 It aims to replace a wide-ranging and diversified set of reports, where post manual processing is regular and where the options for extensibility are limited.

-SAP note 2480067 provides up to date information on which legal reports have been succeeded by the new ACR reports, from which SAP S/4HANA release and what is the end date for the support of any specific report.
+SAP note 2480067 provides up to date information on which legal reports have been succeeded by the new SAP Document and Reporting Compliance – Statutory Reports, from which SAP S/4HANA release and what is the end date for the support of any specific report.

-For example, if you have a company code in Italy, and you implement SAP S/4HANA 1909, you will have to use the VAT declaration from ACR, as the one in SAP S/4HANA has no longer been updated with the legal requirements since June 2019.
+For example, if you have a company code in Italy, and you implement SAP S/4HANA 1909, you will have to use the VAT declaration from SAP Document and Reporting Compliance, as the one in SAP S/4HANA has no longer been updated with the legal requirements since June 2019.
 The program is still available, and it can be used, but the maintenance is no longer provided anymore.